jaskiratkaur23/zomato-swiggy-product-teardown/README.md

 ## Why this project

-I'm transitioning from QA to data analytics.
 This repo is a portfolio piece — proof that I can frame a strategic question, source public data, run analysis, and arrive at a finding I can defend.

 The starting question: